|

 gutter-width is the interior spacing between columns.
 It

 defaults to column-width/15.
-1C returns to single-column
+NCOL moves to the next

 alternative.